DarkseekerGael/DarkseekerGael/README.md

 📖 Currently studying at FATEC Jundiaí.

-⌚ In my free time, I like to browse reddit tech subs and read fantasy books.
+⌚ In my free time, I like to browse reddit and read fantasy books.

+🎵 Listening to music is something I absolutely can't live without.

+💻 Technology lives in my head rent free.

 <hr>